joomengine/jcb-documentation/english/JCB-Custom-Codes.md

-# JCB!
-Custom Codes Overview
+# JCB Custom Codes Overview

 Joomla Component Builder (JCB) lets you centralise bespoke logic in **Custom Codes** so that you can reuse, share, and automatically maintain behaviour across multiple components.
 The feature now covers two complementary workflows: